Partnerships

 • Jemperli receivables payable to Sagard until cumulative $600MM paydown by Mar.
 31, 20311,2

-1. The $75MM commercial milestone is excluded from Sagard monetization.
-The following Jemperli milestones are also still potentially payable from GSK but contribute to Sagard paydown: $15MM on regulatory approvals and $50MM on annual net sales of $750MM.
+1. The following Jemperli milestones are also still potentially payable from GSK but contribute to Sagard paydown: $15MM on regulatory approvals.

 2. If cumulative $600MM not paid to Sagard by Mar.
 31, 2031, the cumulative paydown increases to $675MM.